-To recommend the best options for your business, your agent or broker will vet different plans, provide you with quotes to review and explain the ins and outs of each plan.
+To recommend the best options for your business, your agent or broker will vet different plans, provide you with quotes to review and explain the ins and outs of each option.
 One of their most important roles is to help eliminate confusion by helping you understand the finer details of each plan.

-Does it cost money to use an agent or broker’s services?
+Do I pay a fee to use an agent or broker’s services?

 How does a typical contract work?

-Before it is time for renewal, often in the fall, you can evaluate if your plan’s coverage and services are meeting your needs.
+Before it is time for renewal – often in the fall – you can evaluate if your plan’s coverage and services meet your needs.
 Your agent or broker will also give you updated information for the coming year and can provide you with quotes if you’d like to consider switching plans or insurance carriers.